yrw9281/OpenFeature.DotNet.Lab/README.md

 1. **Mac or Linux recommended**

-I preferred use the Mac or Linux to run this demo since Flagd has some issues with WSL/Hyper-V in windows system.
+I preferred use the Mac or Linux to run this demo since Flagd has some issues with WSL in windows system.
 Here is the description:

 > use docker:
     _Note - In Windows, use WSL system for both the file location and Docker runtime.
 Mixed file systems don't work and this is a [limitation of Docker (https://github.com/docker/for-win/issues/8479)_